Mastering Unity Game Development: From Prototype to Production

 • Basic familiarity with C# programming.

-• A working installation of Unity Hub and Unity Editor (2021 LTS or newer)3.
+• A working installation of Unity Hub and Unity Editor (Unity 6 LTS or Unity 2022 LTS — Unity 2021 LTS reached end of support with Unity 6's release in October 2024)3.

 • Some understanding of object-oriented programming and game loops.